Pres. Trump defends extending coronavirus distancing guidelines as spread continues in the US

 In the "Fox & Friends" interview, Trump also said his administration was considering providing hazard pay for medical professionals who are on the front lines of the pandemic.
 Treasury Secretary Steven Mnuchin agreed, telling Fox Business Network in a separate interview that the idea "makes a lot of sense" and is "definitely something we'll put in the next bill."
 Some lawmakers have said a fourth economic relief package eventually will be needed.

+Meanwhile, House Speaker Nancy Pelosi said Monday she wants the House to be ready as soon as it returns, perhaps in late April, to approve a fourth bill boosting the economy and strengthening the response to the virus.
+She said she wanted the package to improve broadband, bolster hospitals and state and local governments and increase direct payments to Americans.

+Pelosi said it should also strengthen safety requirements for first responders and medical workers and broaden workers' leave for caring for relatives.

-For weeks, Trump had minimized the gravity of the pandemic, and House Speaker Nancy Pelosi on Sunday accused Trump of "denial" in the crisis and called it "deadly."
+For weeks, Trump had minimized the gravity of the pandemic, and Pelosi on Sunday accused Trump of "denial" in the crisis and called it "deadly."

 Asked whether she believes that attitude cost American lives, Pelosi told CNN: "Yes, I am.
 I'm saying that."